debtdao/spigot-migrations/migrations/idle-finance/README.md

 The files contained in this directory enable the deployment of a Secured Line of Credit for Idle Finance's Fee Collector.

-All relevant contract address and parameters for the migration are located in the [settings.yaml](./settings.yml) file.
+All relevant contract addresses and parameters for the migration are located in the [settings.yaml](./settings.yml) file.

 Detailed documentation of the migration process can be found in the [Idle Migration Guide](./GUIDE.md).